Minhui-Chen/CIGMA/README.rst

 |

 ======
-GxCTMM
+CIGMA
 ======

-GxCTMM is a Python package for the decomposition of cell type-shared and -specific eQTLs using the CIGMA model.
+CIMGA is a Python package for the decomposition of cell type-shared and -specific eQTLs using the CIGMA model.
 For a full description of CIGMA, please refer to the original paper: https://doi.org/10.1101/2023.08.01.551679.

 This repository contains scripts for data analyses in our paper. `Snakemake files <workflow/rules>`_ contain steps for running CIGMA model on simulated and real data.